 We want to pay more.

-Each time you or someone else makes a purchase in our online store, we set aside 15 NOK for environmental initiatives.
-This sum is the approximate amount it costs to win back the CO2 from the production of one cart.
-Previously, this tax has gone to the Norwegian Development fund and their tree planting project in Africa, and in the past six years we have planted tens of thousands of trees with them and our customers.
+Each time someone orders from us, we set aside 15 NOK for environmental initiatives.
+This is the approximate amount it costs to win back emissions from production of one average order.
+Previously, this tax has gone to the Norwegian Development fund's tree planting project.
+Over the last eight years we have planted tens of thousands of trees with them and our customers.

-Throughout the years the company has changed, and today our vision is to reduce the world's clothing consumption.
-To tie our environmental tax closer to this vision, the tax will from January 2021 be going to saving clothes.
-Last fall we launched lifetime service on our own garments, and now we will also be making sure that you use the clothes you own from other brands as long as possible.
-In other words, the environmental tax will now go to repairing clothes you have from other brands, free of charge.
+We have gone through some changes over the last few years, and today our vision is to reduce the world's clothing consumption.
+To tie our environmental tax closer to this vision, the tax will from January 2021 be used to save clothes.
+In 2020, we launched lifetime service on our own garments, and will now also be ensuring that you use clothes from other brands as long as possible.
+In other words, the environmental tax will now go to repairing clothes you own from other brands, free of charge.

 I 2021, the total environmental tax came out to about 19,000 Euro.
 In 2022, we plan to create an exact account that shows how much environmental tax we collect, how it is used and how many garments we save.
 This will be public for you and the rest of the world, and audited every year.